eswnl/GK-2A-UHRIT-extractor/README.md

 3. Using a commercial DVB-S2 receiver.
 The advantage is that a hardware DVB-S2 receiver can afford the user smaller dishes due to better lock at lower SNR.
 If using laptop you will need a PCI to ExpressCard (if your laptop has one).<p>
    ![image](https://github.com/user-attachments/assets/92f19a46-60df-4a15-94b2-1e21b97f5998)
 # Methods for decoding images
-1. SatDump - in progress
+1. SatDump - in progress.
+A beta version is in progress.
 2. Python scripts - this is the method we will look at here.
 These simple scripts will simply locate the image portions without any error checking.
 But if your SNR is plenty and the DVB-S2 is doing its error correction, this method should be able to get images with no problem.
 # Equipment needed
 <img width="532" height="400" alt="image" src="https://github.com/user-attachments/assets/3d7f23d3-a21d-4d87-9eaf-36583dcfd65e" />